Mergers and acquisitions: Acquisition

 The terms "demerger", "spin-off" and "spin-out" are sometimes used to indicate a situation where one company splits into two, generating a second company which may or may not become separately listed on a stock exchange.

 As per knowledge-based views, firms can generate greater values through the retention of knowledge-based resources which they generate and integrate.
-Extracting technological benefits during and after acquisition is ever challenging issue because of organizational differences.
-Based on the content analysis of seven interviews authors concluded five following components for their grounded model of acquisition:
+Extracting technological benefits during and after acquisition is an ever-challenging issue because of organizational differences.
+Based on the content analysis of seven interviews, the authors concluded the following components for their grounded model of acquisition: